DeepLabCut/DeepLabCut-Workshop-Materials/README.md

 Notice that details on installation, usage and examples can be found on the standard repository: https://github.com/AlexEMG/DeepLabCut

-Selected materials from our workshops for using DeepLabCut:
+Here, we share selected materials from our workshops for using DeepLabCut:

 [Introduction slides](DeepLabCut-Introduction.pdf)